 So who is responsible for ensuring that microscope users are competent, and what can be done to help those who are not?
 Most scientists are willing to admit their inexperience and accept that it is their responsibility to operate microscopes correctly.
 They can turn to information-packed websites and books for help.
 But it is hard to beat hands-on experience from the many highly regarded - and oversubscribed - crash courses in microscopy.
 A handful of universities are starting to offer graduate courses in biological imaging, but more are needed.
 And microscope manufacturers such as Olympus and Nikon provide training and troubleshooting.

 A growing number of institutions also host a central imaging facility similar to that run by North, with a suite of machines and one or more dedicated specialists.
-These experts urge researchers to consult them at the planning stages of an experiment to ensure that their imaging will be successful.
+These experts urge reveals their inner workings.